 The Society is legally incorporated in the United States (the State of Michigan),as an ecclesiastical corporation/church.
 Our license/certificate of good standing, is available at the bottom of this page.

 Our charisma is to seek spiritual fulfillment through Christian Mysticism and theosis (deification), in our lives.
 "Christ was made man that we might be made God", said St. Athanasius of Alexandria about the Incarnation of Christ.
 Thus becoming Christ like, is our main objective.
-This is done through partaking of the Holy Mysteries/Sacraments of our Lord Jesus Christ, as well as by being soldiers in the service of our Lord Jesus Christ (Ephesians 6: 10-20), in the pursuit of salvation.
+This is done through partaking of the Holy Mysteries/Sacraments of our Lord Jesus Christ, as well as by being soldiers in the service of our Lord Jesus Christ (Ephesians 6: 10-20), in the pursuit of the salvation of our souls.

-The Society derives its Apostolic Succession from our Lord Christ from the Old Catholic Church.
+The Society derives its Apostolic Succession from our Lord Jesus Christ from the Old Catholic Church and the American Orthodox Catholic Church/Archbishop Abdullah Aftimios Ofiesh.
 The Apostolic Succession is available as a PDF attachment at the bottom of this page.

 Positioning on the Theological Spectrum

-The SJC is an Orthodox Catholic Ecclesia grounded in the Orthodox Catholic Tradition and the Fathers of the Church.
+The SJC is an Orthodox Church grounded in the Eastern Orthodox Tradition and the Fathers of the Church.
 We are traditional, mystical and monastic.

 The Society acknowledges seven sacraments- Baptism, Eucharist, Penance, Confirmation, Matrimony, Holy Orders and Holy Unction.
 These sacraments are fundamental to the life in Christ of this Society.